Description

 - dry aging and maturing meat

-- curing and drying ham, prosciutto, pancetta, coppa, speck, bresaola etc.
+- curing prosciutto, pancetta, coppa, speck, bresaola etc.

 - salting and drying of fish